 Supporting Academic Credentials

 The following supporting credentials are required for transfer applicants.
-Please include your full name and date of birth on all application materials
+Please include your full name and date of birth on all application materials that you submit.

 - High School Transcript or GED: An official, final high school transcript or GED indicating your date of graduation is required.